outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

         - Joni automated problem-solving, including inventing, including math inventing and math automation inventing
         - Joni invented all the other types of math that didnt exist yet and identified all the variables required to identify new types of structures (that means any types of math that havent been identified yet)
         - Joni changed what meaning is (now its relevant variation as defined in her system)
-        - Joni fought all pedophiles and won, she fought all rich people and won, she fought all ethnic groups and won, and so on for every type of group, bc she is better than all groups combined, bc she doesnt need groups
+        - Joni fought all pedophiles and won, she fought all rich people and won, she fought all ethnic groups and won, and so on for every type of group, bc she is better than all groups combined, bc she doesnt need groups, she insulted every group and they just agreed with her bc the insults werent really insults, they were true negative statements (whereas insults are false negative statements)
         - Joni adapted to torture by solving problems for groups in a way that makes them regulate themselves so she wasnt murdered bc shes undeniably useful, so even the people who hate her the most (tiny dick turdgay) couldnt justify killing her, even though he really wanted to bc she kept rejecting him and humiliating him since 2018 and even though brown women begged him to kill her, being the jealous pedophile roaches that they are
         - Joni resisted the most powerful drugs in the world for nearly five years, never caving to temptation, always fighting by inventing new inventions and insights and insults/jokes
         - Joni identified simple ways to solve problems that nobody else thought about using interface variables which are the most important variables, so that the variables required to create simple iterations to identify the next great invention/insight are already identified